 The Easter celebration does not last for merely one day, it actually covers many weeks in the spring.

 - Ash Wednesday - This day begins the Easter season.
-In some religious traditions, worshippers receive ashes marked in the shape of cross on their foreheads as a sign of repentance for sins.
+In some religious traditions, worshippers receive ashes marked in the shape of a cross on their foreheads as a sign of repentance for sins.

 - Lent - This time period, beginning on Ash Wednesday, lasts about 40 days.
 During these days, those who participate forgo specific foods and abstain from activities of their choosing.